 - In a large bowl, combine the chopped tomatoes, garlic, olive oil, vinegar, red pepper flakes, kosher salt and any veggies you aren't cooking.
 (So any uncooked veggies from the list below would be added here.)

 - Add the pasta to the pot.
-Cook the pasta according to the package directions.
+Cook according to the package directions.

-- When the pasta has 3 minutes left, add any veggies you are cooking to the pot with the pasta.
+- When the timer has 3 minutes left, add any veggies you are cooking to the pot.

-- Scoop out 1 cup of pasta water.
-Then drain the pasta and veggies.
+- Scoop out 1 cup of water from the pot.
+Then drain.

 - Pour the pasta into the bowl with the tomatoes.
 Add the basil.
 Toss everything together.
 Serve.